scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

    Pattern matching is a powerful tool for symbolic computations, based on the well-defined theory of term rewriting systems.
    Application domains include algebraic expressions, abstract syntax trees, and XML and JSON data.
    Unfortunately, no implementation of pattern matching as general and flexible as in Mathematica exists for Python.
-   Therefore, we created the open source module MatchPy_, which offers similar pattern matching functionality in Python.
-   In addition, we implemented a novel algorithm which finds matches for large pattern sets more efficiently by exploiting similarities between patterns.
+   Therefore, we created the open source module MatchPy_ which offers similar pattern matching functionality in Python using a novel algorithm which finds matches for large pattern sets more efficiently by exploiting similarities between patterns.

 .. class:: keywords